Pictures of School setting banner

 Public health nurses are on the frontline of your student’s health.

 Public health nurses educate students and staff, offer health screenings, and give technical advice to school districts throughout the eight-county area of southern Idaho.
-For more information, contact the public health office in your local community.

 Disease Prevention